sopu175/Button-Hover-Effects-Elementor-Addons/README.md

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates

-### Frequently Asked Questions
+## Frequently Asked Questions

 ##### How to add hover animation to the button ?
+1. Add the addon to the page where you want to apply the hover effect.
-Add addon in the page, Then you can the all the settings in the left side bar menu, You can find total 31 hover effects.
+2. In the left sidebar menu, you will find all the settings for the addon.
+3. ou can choose from a total of 31 different hover effects and customize them according to your preferences.